sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 Follow this [link](Deploy_IoT_Edge_Lva_Gateway_modules_NUC.md) if you have a real computer such as an Intel NUC and a `ONVIF` Camera to run the edge analytics modules

-## Configure the desire properties and instantiate the Cameras in IoT Central
+## Instantiate the Cameras in IoT Central

-The LvaEdgeGatewayModule instantiates Cameras on the edge.
+The **LvaEdgeGatewayModule** instantiates Cameras on the edge.
 They appear in IoT Central as first-class citizens and support the twin programing model.